mylesfabre/minase/QuiverPID/README.txt

 	•	This makes the system computable — you can run graph algorithms (flow, reliability, controllability) directly instead of manually inspecting schematics.

-🔧  MaxFlow + Dinic’s Algorithm enables Capacity Analysis
+MaxFlow & Dinic’s Algorithm enables Capacity Analysis
 	•	The max flow represents the theoretical throughput of a process unit or network (e.g., how much material can reach a reactor).
 	•	Using Dinic’s (or Edmonds–Karp earlier) means the computation scales better for large P&ID systems with hundreds of components.
 	•	This provides a quantitative benchmark: the maximum safe operating rate before bottlenecks appear.

 ⸻

-⚠️ 3.
-Resilience Analysis → Single Component Failure
+3. Resilience Analysis to Single Component Failure
 	•	By systematically removing each edge and recomputing flow, the resilience function reveals:
 	•	Which component failures degrade performance the most.
 	•	Redundancy in parallel paths (robust design).